-- 6.1 Staff engaging with Fee Waivers should be familiar with this policy and all relevant SFC policies. - 6.2 Annual changes to SFC policies will be cascaded to staff by line managers and hyperlinks in the policy updated to reflect the most recent guidance. - 6.3 Any changes in SFC policy or national legislation will be reflected in this policy. - 6.4 The policy will be publicly available on the Institute's website, along with other current policies.
+- 6.1 Staff engaging with fee waivers should be familiar with this policy and all relevant SFC policies. - 6.2 Annual changes to SFC policies will be cascaded to staff by line managers and hyperlinks in the policy updated to reflect the most recent guidance. - 6.3 Any changes in SFC policy or national legislation will be reflected in this policy. - 6.4 The policy will be publicly available on Shetland UHI's website, along with other current policies.